evgeniyarbatov/gpx-route-generator/README.md

 ## Configure

-Adjust `profiles/foot.lua` as required.
-Currently optimized to select ways with 'Park Connector' in them and prefer designated foot paths.
+- Adjust `profiles/foot.lua` as required
+  - Currently optimized to select ways with 'Park Connector' in them and prefer designated foot paths.

-Update `docker-compose.yaml` with the location and name of your PBF file:
+- Update `docker-compose.yaml` with the location and name of your PBF file:

 ```
 services: